 And like you, Sean, I don't have a lot of faith that the meeting that is apparently going to happen tomorrow will reveal anything new.

-Uh it probably they will be discussing these issues, but look, they've been discussing these issues back and forth, back and forth.
+But look, they've been discussing these issues back and forth, back and forth.

-I mean, this is the reason why Chairman Nunez didn't want to attend any more meetings with the Justice Department out of that fear that something would happen, that they would either set them up, try to get them to leak information, but all the leaks came out of the Justice Department.
+I mean, this is the reason why Chairman Nunez didn't want to attend any more meetings with the Justice Department, out of that fear that something would happen, that they would either set them up, try to get them to leak information, but all the leaks came out of the Justice Department.

 That's what nobody understands here.